|Rewards Rating:||4.1 / 5|

 Another plus to the Marriott Bold card is the flexibility of its points – your points generally don’t expire as long as you earn or redeem points with the Marriott program every 24 months, and, Marriott gives you a variety of redemption options, including standard room nights, room upgrades, Cash + Points, cruises, car rentals and more.

-However, as you can see from the chart below, you’re best off redeeming points for hotel nights, since the value of most other redemption options is poor:
+However, as you can see from the chart below, you’re best off redeeming points for hotel nights or room upgrades, since the value of most other redemption options tend to be much lower.

 Transferring Marriott points